 Completed in January 2006, Building B has 175,000 square feet.
 It faces Tyler Street and serves as the main entrance to the Institute.
 The lobby features a small café open to the public and an auditorium for public seminars as well as Institute meetings.

-Biodesign Institute Building C will include critical lab and research support space designed specifically to promote and enable the creation of cutting-edge, collaborative research clusters.
-The facility’s design will leverage the university’s investment to maximize the opportunities for research growth.
+Biodesign Institute Building C includes critical lab and research support space designed specifically to promote and enable the creation of cutting-edge, collaborative research clusters.
+The facility’s design leverages the university’s investment to maximize the opportunities for research growth.

-Biodesign C, which will be located just to the east of Biodesign B on the Tempe campus, is a five-story-plus-basement complex.
-The building will include laboratories, casework and office layouts that will feature maximum flexibility, adaptability, and expansion based on needs.
+Biodesign C, located just to the east of Biodesign B on the Tempe campus, is a five-story-plus-basement complex.
+The building features maximum flexibility, adaptability and expansion based on needs.

-Biodesign C will house research from the College of Liberal Arts and Sciences, Ira A. Fulton Schools of Engineering, and the Biodesign Institute.
-It will provide high-quality wet lab space for chemistry, engineering, and the biological sciences.
+Biodesign C houses research from the College of Liberal Arts and Sciences, Ira A. Fulton Schools of Engineering and the Biodesign Institute.
+It provides high-quality wet lab space for chemistry, engineering, and the biological sciences.